ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/mesh.md

 **Tips:**
 * The mesh API supports 6LoWPAN-ND (neighbor discovery) and Thread bootstrap modes.
 * The applications do not use this module directly.
 The applications use `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly.
 * When using an Ethernet interface, there are no configuration options available.
 It is using the dynamic mode to learn the IPv6 prefix from the network.
-Mesh does not support static configuration.

 ##### API